 Hoseasons used a bullet point list of benefits for their city break apartments very effectively mid-email to substantiate and convince Direct marketers are expert in the use of copy devices to tell a story, and one classic technique that we saw work well in our study was the use of a bullet point list.
 The middle section of a Hoseasons email marketing short break apartments, shown here, is an excellent example of the device.
 Having engaged readers with some attractive shots of the apartments and prices, the bullet point list below immediately begins to substantiate and convince with benefits such as 'lower prices per person than equivalent hotels', 'DVDs and home cinema often included' and 'Access to gardens and balconies in many apartments'.
 This is the kind of good supporting information that helps to build confidence and create the environment for a sale.
-We'll return to this theme in the next section as we discuss the art of 'digital salesmanship'.
-One of the best instructors we ever used in our company used to teach us that a good salesman or presenter got three things right in equal measure - the words (the content and language), the music (the tone of voice, pitch and emphasis), and the dance (the body language).
-In print and in online communication, just as in the physical world, there's a real skill in salesmanship but we have to use other communication techniques to make up for the limited range of sensory elements at our disposal.
-In a digital environment, the messages we display, the context in which we display them and how we exploit peripheral vision are the skills most needed to close the sale. mong more than 50 emails in our test studies, a very small number seemed to exhibit something special in terms of engaging subjects in a particular product - the ability to sustain positive subject attention for an unusual length of time in the 'soundbyte' environment of email.
-In the same way that a charismatic salesman or market trader can command attention from a crowd, these emails presented products in a manner that created sustained attention and strong recall - we termed this effect 'digital salesmanship'. this was a high interest product, one of a new generation of compact system cameras incorporating many of the features of higher end cameras - such as interchangeable lenses - but at more affordable price point.
+We'll return to this theme in the next section as we discuss the art of 'digital salesmanship'. in terms of engaging subjects in a particular time in the 'soundbyte' environment of email.
+In the same way that a charismatic salesman or market trader can command attention from a crowd, these emails presented products in a manner that created sustained attention and strong recall - we termed this effect 'digital salesmanship'.
+BANK HOLIDAY SALE £99.99 Superb design integration of product shots, copy, price points and graphics to create a high interest and well liked opening screen Of all the examples we studied, by far the most finely crafted was this Bank Holiday Sale email from camera retailer Jacobs, which featured an Olympus Pen camera at a reduced price of £299 as the leading offer.
+According to our camera enthusiast subjects, this was a high interest product, one of a new generation of compact system cameras incorporating many of the features of higher end cameras - such as interchangeable lenses - but at more affordable price point.
 So it was not surprising that the product attracted sustained attention and had strong recall, but this product panel - which accounted for only 15% of the area of the email - commanded over half of all the time spent viewing the email by our respondents.
+Studying the gazeplots of our individual subjects, we observed a synergy of attention between the One of the best instructors we ever used in our company used to teach us that a good salesman or presenter got three things right in equal measure - the words (the content and language), the music (the tone of voice, pitch and emphasis), and the dance (the body language).
+In print and in online communication, just as in the physical world, there's a real skill in salesmanship but we have to use other communication techniques to make up for the limited range of sensory elements at our how we exploit peripheral vision are the skills most needed to close the sale.

-Studying the gazeplots of our individual subjects, we observed a synergy of attention between the " Every effective product offer we observed exploited the positioning of elements to maintain continuous engagement within the reader's peripheral vision. " product image, the price point and savings starburst and the product copy details.
+disposal.
+In a digital environment, the messages we display, the context in which we display them and Every effective product offer we observed exploited the positioning of elements to maintain continuous engagement within the reader's peripheral vision. product image, the price point and savings starburst and the product copy details.